Troodi/TradingViewWebsocket/README.md

 # How do I run the code?

-check example.php file - there is an example of how this class works.
+Сheck example.php file - there is an example of how this class works.
 ```php
 class Main {
   public function __construct()